The PSA Blood Test

 Conclusion

-PSA results must be interpreted in the context of each patient’s overall circumstances by an expert with experience in managing prostate cancer.
+PSA results must be utilized in the context of each patient’s overall circumstances by an expert with experience in managing prostate cancer.
 Unexpected PSA results should always be retested.
-Laboratory errors are possible and variations also occur between labs.
+Laboratory errors are possible, and variations also occur between labs.

 Stanley Brosman, MD is board-certified in urology.
 Former chief of urology at UCLA/Harbor General Hospital, a clinical professor of surgery/urology at UCLA,. and associate director of urologic oncology at John Wayne Cancer Institute.
 He is past president of the urology section of the California Medical Society and past president of the Los Angeles Urologic Society.
 He is author or coauthor of more than 80 peer-reviewed scientific articles and over 50 book chapters or monographs.
 He practices urology with a focus on prostate cancer in Santa Monica, California, at the Pacific Urology Institute.